masataka123/AGCG_Osaka_2026/index.md

 ##  Program

-We will inform around  December 2025.
+Here is the PDF file of program and abstracts.
+[Program](https://masataka123.github.io/AGCG_Osaka_2026/material/program_AGCG_Osaka.pdf)

 <!--
-Here is the PDF file of program and abstracts.
-[Program](https://masataka123.github.io/tangent_anticanonical/material/program_tangent_anticanonical.pdf)
+We will inform around  December 2025.
 -->

 ##  Banquet